FredrikNoren/ungit/CONTRIBUTING.md

 Run ungit as standalone application
 -----------------------------------

-To provide easier access to launch ungit, very early stage of standalone application container using [election](http://electron.atom.io/) is available.
+To provide easier access to launch ungit, very early stage of standalone application container using [electron](http://electron.atom.io/) is available.
 Please note this is not yet ready for public release and being developed having several known & unknown limitations.

 To get started:
  1. Follow steps in 'Getting started' to get development environment is ready.
  2. Run `grunt default && grunt package`.
-This'll compile latest ungit and will create standalone application package under `build/`
+This will compile latest ungit and will create a standalone application package under `build/`

 Known limitation:
  1. Current standalone application does not allow to execute more than one instance.